Composting Basics

 *Be sure to ask about jumping worm protocol before bringing home any new compost.*

-Add it to my Tab
+Add It to My Tab

 One step further removed from the county collection sites would be to have your yard waste picked up by the garbage collection company for an additional fee.
 That way, you can add to the community compost heap just by getting your leaves to the curb, which is way better than going into the landfill.